 Format and Witnessing Requirements

-• Two witnesses must be present and sign the will.
+- Two witnesses must be present when the testator signs and must then sign the will themselves.

 What Makes a Will Invalid?

-If a will is found to be invalid, the estate will be distributed according to the rules of intestacy, which may not align with your wishes.
-Therefore, it’s essential to ensure that your will is properly executed and meets all the necessary legal criteria.
+If a will is found to be invalid, the estate will be distributed according to the intestacy rules, which follow a rigid legal hierarchy and may not align with your wishes at all.
+This is why ensuring your will is properly executed and meets all the necessary legal criteria is so important — and why many people choose professional help for this critical document.

 Alternative Options to Traditional Wills

-• Specifying the types of medical treatment you do or do not want
+- Specifying the types of medical treatment you do or do not want in particular circumstances

 Trusts as a Planning Tool

-• Special needs trusts, designed to support beneficiaries with disabilities without jeopardizing their government benefits
+- Disabled person’s trusts — designed to support beneficiaries with disabilities without jeopardising their entitlement to means-tested benefits

 Other Estate Planning Strategies

-In addition to living wills and trusts, there are other estate planning strategies that individuals can consider.
+In addition to ADRTs, LPAs, and trusts, there are other estate planning strategies that individuals should consider as part of a comprehensive plan.
 These include:

-By exploring these alternative options, individuals can create a more comprehensive estate plan that addresses their unique needs and goals.
+By exploring these options alongside a properly drafted will, individuals can create a comprehensive estate plan that addresses their unique needs and goals — protecting their family not just at death, but during their lifetime too.

 How to Get Started with Writing Your Own Will

-Creating a will is a crucial step in securing your family’s future, and we’re here to help you get started.
-Writing a will is a significant task that involves making decisions about your assets, beneficiaries, and the future of your loved ones.
-It’s a process that requires careful consideration and attention to detail.
+Creating a will is a crucial step in securing your family’s future, and understanding the process helps you get started with confidence.
+Writing a will involves making decisions about your assets, beneficiaries, and the future of your loved ones.
+It’s a process that requires careful consideration and attention to detail — but it doesn’t have to be overwhelming.

-We will guide you through the steps to create a DIY will, ensuring that you include all the necessary information and understand the importance of reviewing and updating your will.
+Below we guide you through the steps to create a DIY will, the key information you must include, and why reviewing and updating your will is essential.

 Steps to Create a DIY Will